apache/arrow-java/dev/release/README.md

 See also:
 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens

-We need to merge the pull request before we cut RC.
-If we try cut RC without merging the pull request, the script to cut RC is failed.
+We need to merge the pull request before we cut a RC.
+If we try cut a RC without merging the pull request, the script to cut a RC is failed.

 ### Prepare RC and vote